Donate

 Beef or steak burritoVeggie and bean burrito

 Opt for the smaller sized subs.
-Ordering a 6-inch sub over the foot-long can save you between 500-700 calories.
+Ordering a 6-inch sub over the foot-long can save you between 500 to 700 calories.

 Choose whole-grain buns or bread instead of white bread, French rolls, or cheese breads.

-Go easy on the mayonnaise and condiments.
-You can save even more calories by asking for the condiments on the side.
+Try to limit mayonnaise and condiments.
+You can save more calories by asking for the condiments on the side, as you’ll likely use less than the restaurant would put on your sub.

 Dress your sandwich with mustard, vinegar, or low-fat dressing instead of mayonnaise and calorie-heavy special sauces.

-Go light on the cheese, or better yet, skip it altogether.
+Go light on the cheese or even skip it altogether.

 Eat half the sandwich at lunch and save the other half for later.